George & Willy: The Inspiration

 You'd be hard pushed to find a pub or diner in the '50s without a lightbox.
 Something like this had always been on our mind, but we needed it to be timeless and versatile, fitting into any space with ease.
 It also had to be functional, and as such, it's incredibly easy to change your words and what you want to say.

-We always like to look back to our past and our childhoods, but with the Atelier Letters, we looked even further back.
+We always like to look back to our past and our childhoods, but with the Atelier Letter Board, we looked even further back.
 The time felt right to introduce some luxury but in a practical and functional way.
 We think the Atelier Letters are timeless, like something you would find in an old railway station or plaques in London.

 The Letter Display letterboard was just something fun that we wanted for ourselves and for the workshop, a cool way of displaying words.
 The Letter Display is obviously inspired by scrabble but like the Baker Menu, inspired by simpler times too.
 We also think it's our most photogenic display, it looks great almost anywhere.